mborik/GPMD85Emulator/README.md

   - original Windows code and emulation of CPU and chips
 - **ub880d**
   - support developer, maintainer, tester
+- **mikezt/zeroteam**
+  - quick-search in file-selector, bugfixing and testing
+- **a8jan**
+  - implementantion of Mega ROM Module, 5x5 scaler, support

 ### SPECIAL THANKS FOR THE SUPPORT:
 - **ikon/SinDiKat**
   - translation of comments sk>en, testing and support
-- **mikezt/zeroteam**
-  - quick-search in file-selector, bugfixing and testing
 - **Cizo/SinDiKat**
   - testing and support
 - **Staon**